 and may include interference

-The MU-MIMO steering matrix can be determined by the beamformer using the beamforming feedback matrices for subcarrier k from beamformee j, Vk,j, and SNR information for subcarrier k from beamformee j, SNRk,j, where .
+The MU-MIMO steering matrix can be determined by the beamformer using the beamforming feedback matrices for subcarrier k from beamformee u, Vk,u, and SNR information for subcarrier k from beamformee u, SNRk,u, where .
 The steering matrix that is computed (or updated) using new beamforming feedback matrices and new SNR information from some or all of participating beamformees might replace the existing steering matrix for the next MU-MIMO data transmission.
-When there is feedback information from more than Nu STAs available at the beamformer, the beamformer may choose a beamformee group of Nu STAs for an MU(#4668) transmission for which the steering matrix can be designed to reduce interference between the signals intended for different beamformees.
+When there is feedback information from more than Nusers STAs available at the beamformer, the beamformer may choose a beamformee group of Nusers STAs for an MU(#4668) transmission for which the steering matrix can be designed to reduce interference between the signals intended for different beamformees.
 The beamformee group for the MU(#4668) transmission is signaled using the Group ID field in VHT-SIG-A (see 22.3.8.2.3 (VHT-SIG-A definition

 ) and 22.3.11.4 (Group ID